-- o Civil engineer

-- Soil scientist

-- o Geologist

-- Golf course builder

-- o Legal team

-- Determine objectives

-- Complete a feasibility study

-- o Are needs feasible given existing resources?

-- o Financial

-- o Environmental

-- o Water

-- o Energy

-- o Labor

-- o Materials

-- o Governmental regulatory requirements/restrictions

-- Select an appropriate site that is capable of achieving the needs of stakeholders.

-- Identify strengths and weakness of the selected site.

-- Identify any rare, protected, endangered, or threatened plant or animal species on the site.
+- Assemble a qualified team, with all the necessary experts represented (Superintendent, architect, irrigation engineer, environmental engineer, energy analyst, economic consultant, civil engineer, soil scientist, geologist, builder, and legal team). - Determine objectives and complete a feasibility study (considering finances, environment, water, energy, labor, materials, and governmental regulatory requirements/restrictions). - Select an appropriate site that is capable of achieving the needs of stakeholders. - Identify strengths and weakness of the selected site. - Identify any rare, protected, endangered, or threatened plant or animal species on the site.